Archive for Pie

 Just before the crust is done, whisk the egg into the chocolate mixture.

 When the crust is ready, remove from the oven.
 Turn off the oven.
 Pour the hot chocolate filling mixture into the crust.
-Return the pie to the turned-off oven for about 10 to 12 minutes, or just until the filling begins to set around the edges but most of the center is still liquid when the pan is nudged.
-Set the pan on a rack to let the filling continue to cool and set.
+Return the pie to the turned-off oven for about 10 to 12 minutes, or just until the filling begins to set around the edges but most of the center is still liquid when the pan is wiggled.
+Set the pan on a rack to let the filling continue to set.

 For the marshmallow (aka seven-minute) frosting:

-adapted from The Joy of Cooking
+Adapted from The Joy of Cooking

 Makes 2 cups